Paul Rand

 "Paul Rand: A Designer’s Art” by Paul Rand

-A provocative and enlightening read, perfect design students, teachers, professional designers, or anyone interested in the creative communication of ideas.
+An enlightening read, perfect for design students, teachers, professional designers, or anyone interested in the communication of ideas.

 Online resources

-A quick search on Google will reveal many websites and images which also explore the life and work of Paul Rand.
+A quick search for Paul Rand on Google will reveal many websites and images about his life and work.

 Thank you!